 Chinese New Year marks the beginning of the year in the Chinese calendar and comprises various days of celebrations and family gatherings.
 Many traditions to mark the occasion revolve around food and its significance in Chinese culture: food to thank the year that has passed, to welcome the new year, and to bring health, abundance, and happiness.

-We compiled ten dishes that are commonly consumed during these festive days so you can try a few when the next Chinese New Year arrives.
+We compiled 10 dishes that are commonly consumed during these festive days so you can try a few when the next Lunar New Year arrives.

 01 of 10